Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/Vaishnavi-Markunde/Task2/document.md

 <br>

-Link to UI design of the app : https://www.figma.com/file/bLXL66RlT2SrjLsM8fOHyA/Mboalab-Task-2?node-id=0%3A1
+Link to UI design of the app : [Figma](https://www.figma.com/file/bLXL66RlT2SrjLsM8fOHyA/Mboalab-Task-2?node-id=0%3A1)

+Link to technical documentation : [Doc](https://docs.google.com/document/d/1aJX9FH0ofHTcZoKshxSxmnnVIVBxyVw86gZKrZOWtd8/edit?usp=sharing)

 (Still working on it and can be updated according to project needs and requirements)